 Pursuant to the District of Columbia Youth Bullying Prevention Act of 2012, CSJ maintains a Youth Bullying Prevention Policy.
 Acts of bullying, including cyberbullying, whether by youth, volunteers or staff, are prohibited at CSJ-sponsored or related events on and off Georgetown University property.
 Retaliation against a youth, volunteer or staff member who reports bullying, provides information about an act of bullying, or witnesses an act of bullying is also prohibited.
-The full policy, including definitions and reporting protocols, can be found here.
+Read the full policy, including definitions and reporting protocols.

 Questions about CSJ's Bullying Prevention policy can be directed to Ray Shiu, CSJ’s Associate Director.

-Questions regarding Event co-sponsorship with CSJ can be directed to CSJ’s Executive Director, Dr. Andria Wisler.
+Questions regarding Event co-sponsorship with CSJ can be directed to CSJ’s Associate Director, Ray Shiu.

 Federal Work Study Policies

 CSJ has over 300 positions each semester available for sustained engagement in the community.
 Students with a Federal Work Study (FWS) award may apply their award to these positions.
 University policy permits a student to hold only one FWS position at a time.
 Students should speak to the Program Director regarding the hourly rate for each FWS position.
 A student in one of CSJ’s FWS positions will receive a $0.50/hour increase every two consecutive semesters that the student remains in the same position.
-More information about Federal Work Study at Georgetown can be read here.
+Read more information about Federal Work Study at Georgetown.

 Questions about CSJ's Federal Work Study Policies can be directed to CSJ’s Director of Finance and Administration, Lauren Johannesson McCoy.